Job Application Process: Tips for Efficiency and Success

 5. Follow up and show interest.

-Based on what you learned about the company and its team from their website and the job description, consider following up several days after your application was submitted.
+Based on what you learned about the company and its team from their website and the job description, consider following up 5 business days after your application was submitted.

 - Try to locate the hiring or senior professionals on LinkedIn.
-Connect with them and reiterate your interest in the organization.
+Connect with them and reiterate your availability.

 Some employers discourage follow-up, and if so, it will be stated clearly in the job description.
 If not, connect—on more than one occasion—with the company you’re interested in.